Philip Dimmitt: Goliad

 In a letter to Austin dated October 15, Dimmitt proposed an attack on Fort Lipantitlán, whose capture would "secure the frontier, provide a vital station for defense, create instability among the centralists, and encourage Mexican federalists".
 The Mexican soldiers at Fort Lipantitlán intimidated the settlers in nearby San Patricio, leaving them afraid to openly support the federalists who defied Mexican president Antonio López de Santa Anna.
 Two of Dimmitt's men, John Wiliams and John Toole, had been captured on October 10 and 11 carrying missives to the federalist leaders in San Patricio and were imprisoned at Lipantitlán.
 Austin did not order an assault, and an angry Dimmitt wrote on October 27 that Williams and Toole had been sent to Matamoros, beyond the reach of the Texians.
 Dimmitt chose to act without orders from Austin and on October 31 sent Adjutant Ira Westover with a force of 35 men to take Fort Lipantitlán.
 Following the Battle of Lipantitlan, the Texians had defeated all of the Mexican forces within Texas except those commanded by Cos at Bexar.
 Without an easy means of communication with Matamoros in the Mexican interior, Cos was unable to quickly request or receive reinforcements or supplies.
 According to historian Bill Groneman, this likely contributed to Cos's defeat in the siege of Bexar.
 The removal of Mexican army oversight encouraged the federalists in San Patricio to become more active.
 These men soon gained control of the municipal government, formed a militia, and elected delegates to represent them at the Consultation, which served as a provisional Texas government.

-Dimmitt was temporarily relieved of his command on November 18, 1835 after an incident involving Agustín Viesca, the deposed governor of Coahuila y Tejas.
-Veisca had been relieved of his duties and imprisoned after questioning Santa Anna's centralist policies.
+Dimmitt was temporarily relieved of his command on November 18, 1835, after an incident involving Agustín Viesca, the deposed governor of Coahuila y Tejas.
+Viesca had been relieved of his duties and imprisoned after questioning Santa Anna's centralist policies.
 He escaped from prison and made his way to Texas, where he was discovered by Westover's men as they returned from Fort Lipantitlan.
 Westover took the governor to Goliad, where Dimmitt treated him courteously but refused to recognize his authority as governor.
 By this time, Dimmitt had decided that he preferred complete independence from Texas rather than a return to the previous Mexican constitution.
 Austin, who believed Texas was fighting for the Constitution of 1824, immediately removed Dimmitt from office.
 Dimmitt's men voted to keep him as their commander and released several resolutions in protest of Austin's action.